WebAssembly/spec/document/core/exec/runtime.rst

 It is an invariant of the semantics that the length of the byte vector, divided by page size, never exceeds the maximum size, if present.

-.. index:: ! global instance, value
+.. index:: ! global instance, global, value, mutability, instruction, embedder
    pair: abstract syntax; global instance
    pair: global; instance
 .. _syntax-globalinst: